 Real-Time Risk Scoring for Payments, Not Just Post-Processing

 Today, emerging threats can be identified within 30–50 ms thanks to streaming AI pipelines in the mechanism of payment gateway fraud detection.
 These systems, which underwent merchant and transaction risk management features development, keep key signals like card history, device fingerprints, behavioral biometrics, and network graph links continuously refreshed in memory.
-As each transaction moves through the system, the pipeline instantly enriches it with these pre-cached features, runs a lightweight AI model at the gateway or POS, and returns a real-time risk score.
+As each transaction moves through the system, the pipeline instantly enriches the transaction data with these pre-cached features, runs a lightweight AI model at the gateway or POS, and returns a real-time risk score.

 Device Fingerprinting and Behavioral Biometrics